htmelle-inc/htmelle-curriculum/week_3/day_1/README.md

 - Footer
 - Contact form

-You'll have time to work on these sections during studio time this week.
+You'll have time to work on these sections during each day of studio time this week.

 ## Starter code